mehul-k/yelp-sentiment/part3.2/README.txt

 - Tokenization and Stemming
 - POS Tagging
-- Noun-Adj Pairs (REview Star Wise)
+- Noun-Adj Pairs (Review Star Wise)

 Writing Style has been included as separate `.ipynb` (Python Notebook - Should be accessible via Jupyter Notebook) file due to the nature of the task.